algosup/2024-2025-project-4-web-fpga-team-5/documents/functional/functionalSpecifications.md

 ## Introduction

-### Presentation Document
+### 1. Presentation Document

 The purpose of a functional specification is to define the requirements to be implemented by the software solution.

-### Presentation Project
+### 2. Presentation Project

-The aim of this project is to develop a web-based interface for an FPGA simulator that will be used for educational purposes.
-The interface will provide students and teachers with a visualization of FPGA signal propagation in real-time.
-It will integrate tools for synthesis, place and route (P&R), and timing simulation to offer a comprehensive learning experience.
-The FPGA model primarily targeted is the NanoXplore NGultra, with additional support for a basic Xilinx Series 7 model using the VTR flow.
-The project is expected to provide an interactive 2D view of the FPGA's layout, showing BEL utilization and signal routing, synchronized with time evolution during the simulation process.
+The goal of this project is to create a web-based interface for an FPGA simulator designed for educational use.
+This interface will help students and teachers visualize FPGA signal propagation in real time.
+It will integrate essential tools for synthesis, placement and routing (P&R), and timing simulation to provide a complete learning experience.

+The simulator will primarily support the NanoXplore NGultra FPGA, with additional basic support for Xilinx Series 7 using the VTR flow.
+Users will be able to explore an interactive 2D FPGA layout, where they can see how signals travel, how resources (BELs) are utilized, and how everything evolves over time during the simulation.

+### 3. Presentation Name

+**Why SPIN ?**

+SPIN stands for **Signal Propagation Inspector**.
+We chose this name because it is short, impactful, and conveys the core functionality of our tool.
+A concise yet meaningful name enhances clarity and memorability, making it more effective for users.

-### Presentation Team & Roles
+### 4. Presentation Team & Roles

 | Role                 | Description                                                                                          |
 |----------------------|------------------------------------------------------------------------------------------------------|